evanshortiss/html5-fs/README.md

 #### fs.init(desiredBytes, callback)

 Request access for a specific number of bytes.
 Users need to accept this request, usually via a popup in the browser.
+Cordova applications don't require users to accept any popups.

 Callback format should be as
 follows:

 __NOTE:__ for iOS and Android Cordova/PhoneGap applications the